6uan/ticker-bot-for-discord/README.md

 # ticker-bot-for-discord

-Automatically keeps track of Cryptocurrency Price and Percent change (24hours)
+Automatically fetchs cryptocurrency price data from [CoinMarketCap](https://coinmarketcap.com/) and displays via a Discord bot

-- Utilizing nicknames for the Price
+- Changes nickname in all servers to display the price
-- Status activity for the Percent change
+- Changes global status to display the 24hr change
-- Easy to plug-in new tokens via .ENV
+- Modular structure to create new bots representing different tokens via .env variables